Oxyenyos/web-proj/src/posts/notes/twenty-nineteen.md

 The last couple of years I've been wanting to ditch FitBit devices for Apple Watch.
 My hestitation being battery life and needing to charge it daily.
 As someone who wore a Fitbit for 5 days straight without charging --- this was a deal breaker.

 When Apple released a Watch this fall with an always-on screen, I decided to try it out.
-On paper it does pretty much everything the Fitbits I've owned for years do.
+On papyrus it does pretty much everything the Fitbits I've owned for years do.
 But some reason it's motivated me to be active in ways they couldn't.

 <figure class="three-column">
   <img src="../../images/activity-app-01-2020.jpg" alt="Activity iOS app closed rings for December 2019 screenshot">